escavanessa/Portfolio/README.md

 <h1>What Can Be Improved?</h1>
+i want to completely redesign the website. ill probably make a new repo for it!
 I think the UI of the Hero component can be improved.
 I have always struggled with the 'wam' factor of the landing page and im still struggling with it.
 I dont know how little is too little and how much is too much.
 I added some of my art but I felt the 'vibe' was off.
 It not longer was clean and sleek which is the feeling i wanted to put forward.
 I also want to see where I cn add some visual interest.
 I love the github landing page.
 Im going to take a lot of inspiration from tht page moving forward.
 The delays when scrolling down, the way the cards shift around, the lines and gradients, I love it so im going to be using that moving forward.